ATLANTIC PUFFIN – (Fratercula arctica)

 In April 2018 it was reported that scientists have discovered that the bill of the Atlantic puffin is fluorescent.
 They are studying the implications of this feature.

 The Latin name ‘fratercula’ refers to the similarity of the bird’s black and white plumage to a monk’s (friar) robe.
-The origin of the English name ‘puffin’ relates to the ‘puffed’ carcasses of another species of bird that was cured and eaten.
+The origin of the English name ‘puffin’ relates to the ‘puffed’ carcasses of another species of bird (a shearwater) that was cured and eaten.
 Puffins have been hunted for centuries, and are still eaten by some northern populations in Europe.

 This seabird is a very social bird that breeds in colonies on small rocky islands on both sides of the North Atlantic and the south part of the Arctic sea in-between.
 A majority of the colonies are located in Iceland.
 The nest is inside a burrow.
 Using small islands for breeding offers some protection from land predators, but not from aerial ones.
 They spend most of their time at sea however, and winter at large in the same region.
 Atlantic puffins feed on fish such as sand eel (photo below) and occasionally on crustaceans and worms.
 They swim underwater with paddle-like wing movements, using their feet as rudders.